xunilrj/sandbox/sources/javascript/webgpu/Readme.md

 In this introductory tutorial, we will render a simple coloured triangle as the image below.

-If you have experience in 3D, feel free to jump directly to the "Code" section.
+If you have experience in 3D, feel free to jump directly to the [Code](#Code) section.
 If you are totally new, you can continue reading and follow a very brief explanation of the convoluted process of generating 2D images from 3D worlds.

 ![Vertices](images/Annotation&#32;2020-01-23&#32;083858.png?raw=true)